bPlugins/advanced-post-block/readme.txt

 = How to use  =
-- After installing you can see a block category called "Advanced Post Block" in Gutenberg editor (by clicking + icon).
+- After installing you can see a block category called 'Advanced Post Block' in Gutenberg editor (by clicking + icon).
 - Add Advanced Posts block from there.
 - You can change block settings from the right side settings sidebar.
 - Enjoy!